 Format: Originally recorded on 1 sound cassettes.
 Reformatted in 2010 as 2 digital wav files.
 Duration is 1 hr., 3 min.

-Collection Summary: An interview of Elisabeth (Lili) Wildenhain conducted 1995 Aug.
-22, by Robert F. Brown, for the Archives of American Art, in Wildenhain's home, Pittsford, N.Y.
+Summary: An interview with Elisabeth (Lili) Wildenhain conducted 1995 August 22, by Robert F. Brown, for the Archives of American Art, in Wildenhain's home, Pittsford, N.Y.

 Wildenhain talks about her childhood in a wealthy, cosmopolitan German-speaking family in Bohemia; her early interests and schooling; her work at the American Fine Arts and Monuments service; designing costumes and clothes in Kansas City following her first marriage; studying with Oskar Kokoschka; meeting Frans Wildenhain (who she subsequently married), travelling with him to Japan, and coming with him to Rochester, N.Y. where he taught at the School for American Craftsmen; and her problematic financial and health situation.